 One of my favorite parts of living in Uganda is how easy it is to make friends.
 Whenever I go out, I meet someone new, even if I’m alone.
 It’s easy to get dates.

 One major drawback I have experienced is how unreliable utilities are.
 The power goes out almost daily.
 This gets incredibly annoying.
 Particularly if I’m trying to work.
 When the power goes out, I can work on my laptop’s battery and my Mifi.
 Sitting around in the dark gets old though.
 The water also goes out occasionally.
 Usually, it’s restored within a few hours.
 The Wifi also isn’t reliable.
 It goes out randomly.
 Sometimes for days at a time.
-Uganda is a developing country.
-The infrastructure isn’t great.

 Overall, Kampala is a great expat and digital nomad destination.
 There are some annoyances that you don’t have to deal with in other popular expat destinations such as Mexico City, Bangkok, or Bali.
+Uganda can be an excellent choice for expats looking for something different.

 Do you live in Uganda as an Expat?
 Share your experience in the comments below!